TheMR-777/TheMR-777/cv-dataset.md

 - I think deeply about **systemic problems**: not just technical challenges, but how humans exploit each other through economic necessity, how survival pressures create harmful hierarchies, and how AI can break these cycles.
 - My AI work is motivated by this **long-term vision**: building toward a world where technology eliminates coerced labor, where humans contribute out of passion rather than desperation, and where we can focus on solving humanity's self-inflicted challenges rather than perpetuating them.
 - I'm inspired by thinkers like Elon Musk who articulate similar visions, and I aim to contribute—however incrementally—to building systems that move us toward this future.

+#### AI Vision & Anecdotes
+- **"Level 2 to Level 4" Ambition:** I consider my current expertise to be at "Level 2"—capable of building robust, secure systems.
+My goal is to reach "Level 4" with the help of advanced education, where I can architect autonomous, intelligent agents that self-optimize and self-secure.
+- **The "Intelligent System" Vision:** Currently, we build hundreds of deterministic modules for ERP systems.
+I envision a future where an AI agent acts as the interface, understanding user needs and dynamically creating deterministic modules on the fly—bridging the gap between intelligent and deterministic workloads.
+- **AI "Thinking" Curiosity:** Since childhood, I've wondered how to make computers "think."
+This curiosity drove me to explore AI not just as a tool, but as a fundamental shift in computing.
+- **AI-Driven Monitoring Proposal:** At ACE, I proposed an AI-driven evolution of the Employee Monitoring Suite to automate worklogging and reduce human interference.
+While technical leadership validated the architecture, commercial pressures stalled implementation—fueling my desire to pursue this vision in a more research-oriented environment.

 #### Scientific Computing
 - Quantum Computing Simulation